Award Guidelines

 Employment and Compensation Rules

 The Tri-Agencies’ directives on reimbursement of employment and compensation expenses apply to ResearchNB grants.
-In general, ResearchNB funding cannot be used to pay compensation to grant recipients or individuals who conduct research independently (excluding those recipients of the Clinical Fellowship) as part of the terms and conditions of their employment, including but not limited to researchers in academia, colleges, and research institutes.
+In general, ResearchNB funding cannot be used to pay compensation to PIs or individuals who conduct research independently (excluding those recipients of the Clinical Fellowships) as part of the terms and conditions of their employment, including, but not limited to, researchers in academia, colleges, and research institutes.

 Moreover, ResearchNB funding cannot be used to cover costs associated with the termination of grant-paid employees.